Overnight Host Programs

-The highlight of the recruiting year, Senior Weekend is an annual three-day, two-night event in April where over 400 recently admitted high school seniors come to UC Berkeley to get a taste of what it's like to attend college here.
+The highlight of the recruiting year, Senior Weekend is an annual three-day, two-night event in April - hosted and organized by student groups -where over 400 recently admitted high school seniors come to UC Berkeley to get a taste of what it's like to attend college here.

 How to Prepare for Senior Weekend/Overnight Stay Programs

-- The invitation to Senior Weekend sent out via MyCalApp should include the following disclaimer so parents/guardians understand who will be responsible for their child:
+1. The invitation to Senior Weekend should include the following disclaimer so parents/guardians understand who will be responsible for their child:

-The University has asked us to include the following: the bridges Multicultural Resource Center and the RRCs are student groups acting independently of the University of California.
+The bridges Multicultural Resource Center and the RRCs are student groups acting independently of the University of California.
 The student groups are the hosts of Senior Weekend and take full responsibility for their guests.

-For bridges Senior Weekend and other events that include overnight stays on or near campus, field trips, tours, and other activities that take hostees away from home, bridges should:
+For bridges Senior Weekend and other events that include overnight stays on or near campus, field trips, tours, and other activities:

-- Obtain elective/voluntary waivers from the hostee (or the hostee's parent/guardian if the hostee is under 19).
-See sample Bridges waiver.
+1. Obtain waivers from the participant (or the participant's parent/guardian if the participant is under 18).

-- Hostees under 18 should have their parent/guardian fill out an Authorization to Consent to Treatment of Minor Form.
-See sample authorization.
+2. Participants under 18 should have their parent/guardian fill out an Authorization to Consent to Treatment of Minor Form

-REMINDER - Unless hostees return signed waivers, Authorization to Consent to Treat Minor forms (if under age 18), and liability agreements, they should NOT be allowed to participate in Senior Weekend or other recruitment events.
+REMINDER - Signed waivers and Authorization to Consent to Treat Minor forms (if under age 18) should be required for participants to engage in Senior Weekend or other recruitment events.

 Senior Weekend Risk Prevention